18F/before-you-ship/_pages/ato/types.md

 navtitle: Types
 ---

+Choosing an authorization is an important decision.
+Work with your Infrastructure Lead and Product Owner to determine which authorization you will employ, and when.
+The Infrastructure Lead makes all final decisions and answers in writing (email, Slack, etc) any questions the team may have on how to meet the below objectives.
+Many situations may have no "right answer".
+It is up to the Infrastructure Lead to make a risk-based decision on what to do.

 In most cases, the two types of ATO that will be pursued for GSA systems are the *GSA Lightweight ATO (LATO)* and the *FedRAMP Agency ATO*.
 Systems that are under development can be operated without an ATO provided they fulfil the requirements for [pre-authorization for internal government use](#pre-authorization).

 The [GSA LATO](#gsa-lato) is designed for systems built using agile methods that run on top of cloud infrastructure which has already received an ATO (such as AWS, Azure, and soon [cloud.gov](https://cloud.gov)).
 It's "lightweight" because only 24 NIST controls must be implemented in order to grant this type of ATO.
 It is initially valid for 90 days, but can be extended for longer periods with additional work.
+The GSA LATO is a good option for systems we intend to own and operate operate ourselves.

 However a GSA LATO is not suitable for systems we intend to hand over to other agencies to operate, or which will hold other agencies' information.
 This is because an ATO is agency specific.
 That is, a system that is granted an ATO by one agency cannot be used by another agency unless that agency also grants it an ATO.
 Since the LATO is a GSA invention, other agencies will not typically be able to use it as a basis for obtaining their own ATO.